 But let’s look at the math with respect to aluminum in vaccines.
 Aluminum, the third most common element on this planet, is used in vaccines as an adjuvant, which is a component that boosts the immune response to a vaccine.
 Adjuvants are employed to reduce the quantity and doses of vaccines necessary to induce an appropriate immune response.

 Not all vaccines use adjuvants or use aluminum as an adjuvant.
-For example, live viral vaccines, such as MMR (measles, mumps and rubella), varicella (chickenpox) and rotavirus vaccines lack aluminum as an ingredient.
-Most other vaccines contain aluminum.
+For example, live viral vaccines, such as MMR (measles, mumps, and rubella), varicella (chickenpox) and rotavirus vaccines lack aluminum as an ingredient.
+However, most other vaccines contain aluminum.

 But let’s see if this chemical is actually toxic.
 The amount of aluminum in vaccines vary from 0.125 mg to 1.5 mg per dose.
 Importantly, infants receive around 4.4 mg of aluminum during their first six months of vaccinations.